Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 For clarity, we'll do this one step at a time, in a slightly different order than what we showed previously.
 We'll also add a step or two.
 We'll do it like this:

+1. Modify the API specification to include the new note endpoint
-1. Create a new database migration
+2. Create a new database migration
-2. Create a notes sub-router API
+3. Create a notes sub-router API
-3. Create a new notes DTO
+4. Create a new notes DTO
-4. Create a new notes processor
+5. Create a new notes processor
-5. Create a processor method to add the note to the database
+6. Create a processor method to add the note to the database
-6. Create a new create note endpoint
+7. Create a new create note endpoint

 Before you even start making changes, you'll want to check out a new branch for your feature in git.
 You can do that by running `git checkout -b <branch_name>`, where branch_name is usually descriptive of what you're working on.
 For example, we'd probably want to run `git checkout -b add-notes` for this branch.
-Some organizations also like it when you add your name or initials to the branch name, like `cn.add-notes`, `cn-add-notes`, `CN-add-notes`, ..., so you can do that too if you prefer. __If you haven't used git before, be sure you check out the Jumpstart Git Workshop before working on a ticket.__
+Some organizations also like it when you add your name or initials to the branch name, like `cn.add-notes`, `cn-add-notes`, `CN-add-notes`, ..., so you can do that too if you prefer. __If you haven't used git before, be sure you [check out the Jumpstart Git Workshop](https://learn.c4cneu.com/jumpstart/week-1.5-git/) before working on a ticket.__

 Let's get the database migration out of the way first.